 Chances are you’re doing half these things already, but you’re still feeling rushed and anxious.
 Cut down on stress by planning a little more.

-Even if you add one or two of these tips to your routine, you’ll be more organized.
+You’ll be more organized even if you add one or two of these tips to your routine.